All Episodes

 Military sources say a Coast Guard helicopter pilot saw the signal and flew to the home of Democrat Congressman William Jefferson while he was inside the home in his affluent neighborhood, returning gifts and items from his home to the truck.

-The chopper was already carrying four rescued New Orleans residents at the time that it came to the front yard of the uh home of Democrat Congressman William Jefferson in his affluent neighborhood.
+The chopper was already carrying four rescued New Orleans residents at the time that it came to the front yard of the home of Democrat Congressman William Jefferson in his affluent neighborhood.

-After spending approximately 45 minutes with uh William Jefferson, Democrat Louisiana, the helicopter went on to rescue three additional New Orleans residents before it ran low on fuel and was forced to end its mission.
+After spending approximately 45 minutes with William Jefferson, Democrat Louisiana, the helicopter went on to rescue three additional New Orleans residents before it ran low on fuel and was forced to end its mission.

-The Congressman did decline rescue at the time, so the helicopter picked up three other people.
+The congressman did decline rescue at the time so the helicopter picked up three other people.

-Did it take a little more time to send the rescue swimmer back a second time?
+Mcpherson said, did it take a little more time to send the rescue swimmer back a second time?

-The uh Louisiana National Guard then sent a second five-ton truck to rescue the first truck that was still stuck in the front yard of the home of William Jefferson, Democrat Louisiana, in his affluent uptown neighborhood of New Orleans.
+The Louise Louisiana National Guard then sent a second five-ton truck to rescue the first truck that was still stuck in the front yard of the home of William Jefferson, Democrat Louisiana, in his affluent uptown neighborhood of New Orleans.

-Jefferson said that his uh personal items were returned to the Superdome.
+Jefferson said that his UH personal items were returned to the Superdome.

-So we're we're not in a position to comment on an order given to a soldier.
+Schneider said he couldn't comment on whether the excursion was appropriate, so we're not in a position to comment on an order given to a soldier.

 That was the mission we were assigned.